Skip to main content

 Uniform jackets on a rack, likely for firefighters or other emergency personnel, with high visibility stripes.

-Eligible applicants can submit their completed Physician’s Statement acknowledging a prior heart incident other than hypertension or angina.
-If you have any questions or would like to seek pre-approval, please email the Trust Administrator.
+Eligible applicants can email their completed Physician’s Statement acknowledging a prior heart incident other than hypertension or angina.
+If you have any questions or would like to seek pre-approval, please contact us

-You will need to include a completed Testing Expense Reimbursement Form, along with a statement signed by a medical professional.
+In order to get reimbursement, the firefighter needs to submit a signed Testing Expense Reimbursement Form and Physician’s Statement.
 Please bring the forms with you when you see the medical provider.

 Do I need an approval from my department?